svn2github/yuvtoolkit/trunk/Doc/readme.txt

 Support for MSE and PSNR objective measures and error map visualization.

 * Minor New Features
-Improved perception of start-up time (i.e. show window early).
+Playback of a selected time interval (Select using Ctrl-HOME and Ctrl-END) Improved perception of start-up time (i.e. show window early).
 Continue playback after seeking to a new frame using mouse.
 Accelerating seeking when pressing down arrow keys.